DolicaAkelloEgwel/supercolliderstuff/supercollider/notes/computermusic.md

 There is no standard measure for timbre.

-Things that change timbre: shape of mouth, embouchure, angle of bow, different instruments, etc.
+Things that change timbre: shape of mouth, embouchure [^2], angle of bow, different instruments, etc.

 The presence or strength of these harmonics is what defines a violin, oboe, piano, a human voice, etc.

-[^1]: Variation of loudness between notes/phrases.
+[^2]: the way in which a player applies their mouth to the mouthpiece of a brass or wind instrument, especially as it affects the production of the sound.

+### Exercises